 The hemp industry is one of the most exciting and fastest growing in the natural health sector.
 With laws around the world relaxing on the plant and its commercial uses, we’ve seen some incredible new hemp products come to market.

 The most popular of them all at the moment is cannabidiol oil, or more commonly known as CBD oil.
-With so many new and different CBD oil products available, the choice of which one to go with can be difficult and confusing.
+With so many new and different CBD oils available, the choice of which one to go with can be difficult and confusing.
 With terms like whole plant extract, full-spectrum, broad-spectrum, and isolate.
 This article will break down the difference between two terms you’ll commonly see, full-spectrum CBD oil and CBD oil isolate, in order to help make your decisions easier.

 As CBD does not give the consumer the famous high that psychoactive cannabis (“marijuana”) is known for, it is more readily available online and in shops.
 It is usually derived from hemp, the name given to cannabis plants with less than 0.3% THC which are often grown for CBD oil.